 Art Kits for Caring Kids

-Help bring joy to our “grandfriends” living in skilled nursing facilities and assisted living facilities throughout the Milwaukee area by having your children make artwork provided in our “Art Kits for Caring Kids”.
+Help bring joy to our “grandfriends” living in skilled nursing and assisted living facilities throughout the Milwaukee area by having your children make artwork to help them celebrate Valentine’s Day.

-Your family will pick up a prepared Art Kit from the front porch box at 5524 N Diversey Blvd., Whitefish Bay between the dates of September 11th and 19th between the hours of 10:00 am and 9:00 pm.
+Pick up a prepared Art Kit from the front porch box at 5524 N Diversey Blvd., Whitefish Bay between the dates of Jan.
+14-21 from noon to 9 p.m.

-Return completed artwork in the storage bag to the same address any time before 6:00 pm on September 26th.
-Projects can be turned in any day between pick up and September 26th (do not need to be returned on the 26th).
+Return completed artwork in the storage bag to the same address by Jan.
+30 any time before 6 p.m.
+Projects can be turned in any day between the pickup and drop-off dates.

-Participant Cap: We will have 20 Art Kits prepared for September.
-If you are unable to get one of the KIC Art Kits, feel free to create any of your own artwork and drop off in Kristin’s porch box by September 26th.
-Indicate how many art kits you would like during registration.
+Participant Cap: We will have 20 Art Kits prepared for January.
+If you are unable to get one of the KIC Art Kits, feel free to create any of your own artwork and drop it off at the same address by Jan.
+30. Please indicate how many art kits you would like during registration by registering the number of people that matches the number of art kits you need (for example, if you have two children and you want two kits, only fill out the information for two people on the registration form).
 A follow-up email will be sent out to confirm the requested number of kits and provide more information on/photos of the art projects.

-Questions: Please contact Kristin at firstname.lastname@example.org with any questions.
+Questions: Please contact Kristin Sherman at [email protected] with any questions.